2024 Wisconsin State Assembly election: District 40

 Incumbent Republican Kevin David Petersen was moved into the neighboring 57th district due to redistricting, leaving this district open.
 Only one Republican, Sauk County Republican Party chair Jerry Helmer, filed to succeed Petersen.
 Three Democrats filed to challenge Helmer, former CEO of Boys and Girls Club Karen DeSanto, engineer Kyle Kunicki, and realtor Brad Cook.
-DeSanto won the primary election and defeated Helmer in the general election.

-After declining to seek re-election, Democrat Dave Considine, who had been moved into the 40th district due to redistricting, looked to recruit several Democratic candidates to succeed him, one of which was DeSanto.
-During the campaign, the candidates attempted to differentiate themselves on their experience and qualifications.
-Cook campaigned as a representative of rural constituents in the district, Kunicki emphasized his voter-outreach, while DeSanto campaigned on her ability to make deals with other legislators.
+After declining to seek re-election, Democrat Dave Considine, who had been moved into the 40th district due to redistricting, looked to recruit several Democratic candidates to succeed him, one of which had been DeSanto.
+During the campaign, the three candidates attempted to differentiate themselves on their experience and qualifications.
+Cook campaigned as a representative of rural constituents in the district, Kunicki emphasized his voter-outreach, while DeSanto campaigned on her ability to work with other legislators.
 Additionally, the three candidates faced criticisms of their candidacies, with some criticizing DeSanto online for her past work as a clown.
 Cook faced criticism for past posts online where he suggested "finding intelligent life forms in the City of Portage today is more of a struggle than normal," while DeSanto and Cook both criticized Kunicki for his youth and perceived inexperience.
 DeSanto defeated both Kunicki and Cook by a wide margin, winning an outright majority of the vote.
+DeSanto then defeated Republican Jerry Helmer in the general election by a 9-point margin.